Worried about taking a break from studying German? Here are lots of ways to keep your skills sharp!

 - Talk to yourself or to your pets!
 (No one is listening but you!)

-- Online language learning communities like lang-8 hook you up with a language buddy.
+- Online language learning communities like The Mixxer or lang-8 hook you up with a language buddy.
 You teach them English, they teach you German (or whatever language you want to learn) via Skype, e-mail, or another mode of communication.